Poulomi-03/CODSOFT/level1_CODSOFT_MY_LANDING_PAGE/README.md

 - Also added headers and footers to the website.
 - In CSS, added the required padding, margins , boxes and as well as color palette.

+## Acknowledgements

+Took ideas and creative part of the project from [Dribbble](https://dribbble.com/tags/web-layout)

 &copy; 2023 SoundSynergy.
 All rights reserved.

 ---